 3. Interactive content streamlines the purchasing process

-Demand Gen Report5 found that interactive content led to 2X more conversions than passive content.
+Demand Gen Report found that interactive content led to 2X more conversions than passive content.
 This is likely through showcasing the product in an engaging manner and by providing social proof to ease the fear of buyer’s remorse.

 Used this way, interactive features become a tool that reduce friction at buyer touchpoints and supports conversion.